[HISTORY: Adopted by the Town of Falmouth as indicated in article histories. Amendments noted where applicable.]

 Any board, officer, committee or department may, in accordance with the following, deny any application for or revoke or suspend any local license or permit, including a building permit, and any renewals and transfers of the same, of any person, corporation or business enterprise who has neglected or refused to pay any local taxes, fees, assessments, betterments or any municipal charges including fines assessed under the provisions of Chapter 1, Article I, § 1-2 of the Code of Falmouth.

-The Tax Collector or other municipal official responsible for records of all municipal taxes, assessments, betterments and other municipal charges (hereinafter referred to as the "Tax Collector") shall annually furnish to each department, board, commission or division (hereinafter referred to as the "licensing authority") that issues licenses or permits including renewals and transfers, a list of any person, corporation or business enterprise (hereinafter referred to as the "party") that has neglected or refused to pay any local taxes, fees, assessments, betterment or other municipal charges for not less than a twelve-month period, and that such party has not filed in good faith a pending application for an abatement of such tax or a pending petition before the Appellate Tax Board.
+The Tax Collector or other municipal official responsible for records of all municipal taxes, assessments, betterments and other municipal charges (hereinafter referred to as the "Tax Collector") shall annually furnish to each department, board, commission or division (hereinafter referred to as the "licensing authority") that issues licenses or permits including renewals and transfers, a list of any person, corporation or business enterprise (hereinafter referred to as the "party") that has neglected or refused to pay any local taxes, fees, assessments, betterment or other municipal charges for not less than a six-month period, and that such party has not filed in good faith a pending application for an abatement of such tax or a pending petition before the Appellate Tax Board.

 The licensing authority may deny, revoke or suspend any license or permit, including renewals and transfers of any party whose name appears on said list furnished to the licensing authority from the Tax Collector or with respect to any activity, event or other matter which in the subject of such license or permit and which activity, event or matter is carried out or exercised or is to be carried out or exercised on or about real estate owned by any party whose name appears on said list furnished to the licensing authority from the Tax Collector; provided, however, that written notice is given to the party and the Tax Collector, as required by applicable provisions of law, and the party is given a hearing, to be held not earlier than fourteen (14) days after said notice.
 Said list shall be prima facie evidence for denial, revocation or suspension of said license or permit to any party.